dylanbeattie/dylanbeattie.net/_songs/bad_name.md

 #### CHORUS:

 Your API is a hall of shame,
-You give REST a bad name,
+You give ReST a bad name,
 It falls apart, and we take the blame,
-You give REST a bad name
+You give ReST a bad name
-You give REST... a bad name
+You give ReST... a bad name

 Broken methods, missing docs,
 Updates fail 'cos of database locks,